As Mount Everest is the highest mountain, it attracts many climbers from around the world.

 7. Everest has its native flora and fauna

 Everest has very little native flora and fauna.
 The highest-altitude plant species are mosses that grow at 6,480 m.
 An alpine cushion plant named Arenaria grows below 5,500 m.

 Other animals, including Yaks, Himalayan tahr, snow leopards, Himalayan black bears, and red pandas, are also present in the region.
-Moreover, Pikas and ten new species of ants have gotten discovered in the mountain.
+Moreover, Pikas and ten new species of ants have been discovered in the mountain.

 8. Everest also hosts extreme sports